Wells Fargo Merchant Services Review

 - Check processing

-- Terminal sales/leases: Before you even think about leasing a terminal, read this article!
+- Terminal sales/leases: Including EMV capable devices.
+Before you even think about leasing a terminal, read this article!

 - Payment gateway/virtual terminal: A virtual terminal allows you to processes payments from any web browser.
-Basically all processors provide a virtual terminal.
+Basically all processors provide a virtual terminal (and there’s probably a POS software system that better fits your needs out there).

 - Gift/loyalty card programs: WFMS gift and loyalty card services are pretty run of the mill.
 Minimum orders for “standard” cards (from predesigned template) start at 100 units.
 For custom cards, you’ll have to get at least 500.
 Check out the brochure for more information.
 Again, many processors these days offer this service.